niltor/niltor/README.md

 Evil has always existed, freedom and peace must be defended and fought for, not surrendered!

+Currently focusing on using Cloud-Native technologies such as .NET Aspire, Radius, Dapr and so on to improve development and delivery efficiency.

 ## Job

 **I'm looking for a full-time development job in Singapore or Taiwan！**